 First offense ramifications consist of jail time, fines, community service, and probation.
 While these are rough guidelines, much is left up to the discretion of the judge.
 It is possible for the judge to forego jail time for a drug and alcohol evaluation.
 Depending upon the clinical findings, you may potentially be eligible for drug and alcohol treatment programs in lieu of jail time.

 Other consequences can include license revocation for 9 months or longer, as well as being required to have an ignition interlock system in your vehicle for up to two years.

 Furthermore, Blood Alcohol Content (BAC) will be taken into consideration, with a BAC of 0.20 and above dictating a minimum of a 10-day jail sentence.
 For those presenting with a BAC of .05 to .08, the charge will be a DWAI and consist of a lesser misdemeanor penalty.
-For any BAC of .08 and higher the offender will be charged with DUI.
-Underage person’s driving under the influence of alcohol between with a BAC of .02 and .05 will be eligible to receive a charge of UDD.
+For any BAC of .08 and higher, the offender will be charged with DUI.
+An underage person driving under the influence of alcohol with a BAC of .02 and .05 will be eligible to receive a charge of UDD.

 While typically the first DUI will be considered a misdemeanor, it is possible for felony charges to be applied in view of specific circumstances, such as injury or death to another due to impaired driving.

 A second offense pushes a person one step closer to the fourth offense and a subsequent felony.
 Moreover, this offense requires a minimum of a 10-day jail stay and can be extended up to 1 year.
 If you injured another driver while under the influence and it is your second offense, you will face hefty fines and a 2-6 year prison sentence with the possibility of up to 12 years in prison if there are aggravating circumstances.